florimondmanca/djangorestframework-api-key/docs/guide.md

     ```

 ### Manually validating API keys
-You can also manually validate an API key with the `APIKey` objects manager.
-This is useful for validating API keys outside of a normal Django view, such as inside a websocket consumer from Django Channels, etc. Just use the `is_valid()` method on the manager like below.
+You can also manually validate an API key with the `APIKey` objects manager using the `is_valid()` method on the manager lke below.
+This is useful for validating API keys outside of a normal Django view, such as inside a websocket consumer from Django Channels.

 ```python
 from rest_framework_api_key.permissions import APIKey